About First Women

 The First Women team is a group of talented professionals, from a range of backgrounds, who have been brought together by a passion for the arts.
 Their skills and expertise combine to create a formidable team, which works tirelessly to support this important venture.
 We really couldn’t do it without them.

-Drew Sarah Llewellyn is an award winning marketer, who works to keep the First Women project in the spotlight by providing us with her specialist marketing consultancy from her company, Qballyhoo.
+Drew Sarah Llewellyn is an award winning marketer, who works to keep the First Women project in the spotlight by providing us with her specialist marketing consultancy from her company, Qballyhoo Creative.
 Drew is both a qualified designer and a Chartered Marketer, which gives her a unique understanding of both the creative and strategic aspects of marketing.
 She combines this rare quality with excellent instincts honed over her two decades of marketing campaigns for various industries including education, healthcare, retail and tourism.
-Drew now represents a wide rage of clients, overseeing everything from brand designs of small artisan companies to integrated campaigns for the NHS, as well as providing strategic marketing support for businesses operating in Europe and the US.
+Drew works with a wide rage of clients, overseeing everything from brand designs of small artisan companies to integrated campaigns for the NHS, as well as providing strategic marketing support for businesses operating in Europe and the US.
 Drew has been working on the First Women Project since 2008, providing invaluable marketing strategy and support to Anita and the team – and ensuring that the wider world hears about the venture.

 Jane Adkins is a consummate communications professional, who provides us with hard working media relations programmes.
 Her PR skills work to keep the First Women project in the press – and to let the world know what we’re doing, and why.
 Based in Dorset, and heading up A Head for PR Ltd, Jane is also a trained journalist, having spent over a decade working in the media in London.
 Jane brings to the team fifteen years of experience working in the PR industry, which has resulted in long-established and beneficial relationships with both the UK and international press.
 As founder of A Head for PR, Jane works with a disparate range of clients, including travel and tourism companies, lifestyle, charities and food and drink firms.
 Jane and her daughter Rhiannon, who handles the videography side of the business, joined the team in June 2009.